-There were approximately 35,540 children in Coweta County in 2020, representing 24.81 percent of the population.
-The ZIP code with the highest number of children was 30220, and 30289 and 30275 had the lowest number of children, according to the Census Bureau.
-Approximately 1 percent of students were homeless in 2020 -- about 178 kids.
+There were approximately 48,489 children and youth under the age of 18 in Muscogee County in 2020, representing 25 percent of the county's population.
+The ZIP code with the highest number of children was 31903, according to the Census Bureau.
+Approximately 3.4 percent of students were homeless in 2020 -- about 1,086 kids.

-Of these children.
-32.6 percent lived at or below 200 percent of the Federal Poverty Level (FPL), which was \$55,500 gross household income for a family of four in 2022.
-The highest percentage of poor children was in the 30220 ZIP code, where 53 percent of children lived in poverty in 2020.
+Of all children, 53 percent lived at or below 200 percent of the Federal Poverty Level (FPL), which was \$55,500 gross household income for a family of four in 2022.
+The highest percentage of poor children was in the 31903 ZIP code, where 87 percent of children lived in poverty in 2020.
+Overall, in Muscogee, black children were three times more likely to live in poverty than white children.

-Additionally, 34.6 percent of county children qualified for free or reduced-price lunch in the 2019-2020 school year, a figure far above state and national rates of 60 percent and 50 percent, respectively.
+Additionally, 78 percent of county children qualified for free or reduced-price lunch in the 2019-2020 school year, a figure far above state and national rates of 60 percent and 50 percent, respectively.
 Free or reduced-price lunches are served to qualifying students in families with income under 185 percent (reduced price) or under 130 percent (free lunch) of the US FPL as part of the federal National School Lunch Program (NSLP).